TypicallyAUser/bootleg/README.md

 Kinda a bad thing, but it's something I don't wanna waste my time on.

 - Unable to remove scripts via the script manager.
+Only able to fully reset.

 I'll work on that later on.
 A more improved script manager is gonna be added soon.
 When I mean soon I mean probably never.
 ## Documentation